 Stephen Pedder MPhys MInstP, Business Development Manager

-Stephen is Steller Systems’ Business Development Manager with fourteen years’ experience of business development, bid writing and systems engineering.
+Stephen is Steller Systems’ Business Development Manager with seventeen years’ experience of business development, bid writing and systems engineering.
 Stephen has worked on a range of systems engineering projects, working for Steller Systems, Jacobs UK and the Defence and Science Technology Laboratory (Dstl).
 Stephen’s projects have included researching, analysing and managing the interfaces between systems, analysing system and technology maturity levels, and developing technology and capability roadmaps.
 Stephen is also responsible for a number of other business areas, including managing our ISO9001:2015 Quality Management System to ensure the total satisfaction of our customers.
 Stephen has a Master’s degree in Mathematics and Physics.